malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

     - dimod function for mapping problems to the Dwave graph (EmbeddingComposite) do not work on these graphs.

-   Map directly to DWave graph:
+   Map directly to DWave graph instead:
       in Lump-Annealer-Encoding-From-Gate-Circuit/composite_map_directly_to_Dwave_graph

       Each gate can be embedded into a unit cell of the Dwave graph.